juji-io/docs/docs/chatbot-design-tips.md

 design](../design)).
 One type is a plain chatbot **message** that ignores user input.
 The other is a chatbot **request** that waits for user input and responds to it.
-If a chatbot sends too many messages that ignore user input, it feels like a monologue (or chatbot spam) instead of a dialog.
-If a chatbot asks too many questions, it feels like an interrogation instead of conversation.
-Thus, an AI chatbot should support a balanced asking and answering questions, also known as a *mixed-initiative conversation*.
-When writing a chat outline, mix the use of chatbot messages (don't require user responses) and requests (requiring user responses).
+If a chatbot sends too many messages that ignore user input, it feels like a monologue instead of a dialog, or conversation.
+If a chatbot asks too many questions, it feels like an interrogation instead of a discussion.
+So, just like all good things, a little moderation and balance is required.
+Mix up the message and requestes.
+Edit your work on the fly.
+If you find your bot is sounding too interogative, make some adjustments.
+And remember. rewriting is a lot more fun than getting that first draft down (although that's must too).
+If you hit the sweet spot you've got yourself a

-In addition, if you use multiple chatbot messages in a row, you may want to add `delay` time (you can set it in [topic settings](#topic-settings) between them to time each message so they do not rush out too quickly one after another.
+*mixed-initiative conversation*.
+Pat yourself on the back for creating a very humanlike conversation.

+### The Role of Delays

+Chatbot messages can be delayed in 1s increments. (you can set `delay` in [topic settings](#topic-settings).
+Delays seem natural and real, as if the bot is choosing its response wisely (even though it's already loaded up by the bot in a matter of a few milliseconds.
+The second and more creative reason for a delay is that it imparts drama at key moment in the course of a chatbot through-line.
+For example, if the expected response to a given user question is personal, profound, or in some way critical to the chatbot's narrative, take your time giving the bot's response and add a little drama to the proceedings.
+You can also test the amount of delay that works for a given situation.

 **IMPORTANT TIP:** If you intend to have your chatbot wait for a user input and respond to it before moving on, make sure you choose `Make a Request`.
 Otherwise, your chatbot simply ignores any user input even if the message is worded like a question.
 As the example shown below, T6 will not wait for a user's input but T5 will.
 Note the chat icon appearing on T5, indicating T5 is a "true" question.

 <p align="center"><img src="../img/pseudo-q.png" alt="Pseudo question" width="350"/></p>

-### Mix Different Types of Requests
+### Mix Different Types of Requests.

 Juji AI chatbots support several types of requests, e.g., choice-based and free-text requests.
-While choice-based questions are quick and easy for users to answer, they gather limited information for businesses to act upon.
+While choice-based questions are quick and easy for users to answer, they gather limited information for a chatbot to act upon.
 Moreover, choice-based answers can be easily "cheated" (e.g., a user simply makes a random choice without even reading the request).
-On the other hand, free-text questions especially open-ended questions often elicit rich and meaningful responses, but they take more time and effort for users to respond.
-In addition, Juji has built-in [gibberish detection](#ensure-quality-of-user-input) to prevent gibberish responses.
+On the other hand, free-text questions, especially open-ended questions, can often garner rich and meaningful responses, but they take more time and effort for users to respond.
+We want users to want to respond fully.
+The character and personality of the bot can be absolutely critical in that regard.

+### A 2:3 Ratio

+To keep users engaged over the course of a chat narrative be sure mix choice-based and free-text requests.
+Our research shows that the optimium ratio is 2:3, with two (2) choice questions for every three (3) free-text inquiries.
+We have found that proportion normally works very well.

+### The Yes-No Question Is Not Always Your Friend

-To make users stay engaged without feeling too tired, it is a good practice to mix choice-based and free-text requests in a chat.
-From our experience, maintaining a 2:3 ratio, 2 choice questions and 3 free-text inquiries, normally works well.
-We also encourage the use of open-ended chatbot inquiries (e.g., `How do you feel about the movie`) instead of simple yes-no questions (e.g., `Do you like the movie`).
-The former can elicit in-depth often unanticipated responses and make a conversation more lively, while latter may end a chat prematurely.
-If you have to use a yes-no question (e.g., collecting a definite yes-no answer), you may want to add a follow-up `Why` free-text question to elicit the rationale behind user responses.
+We also encourage the use of open-ended chatbot inquiries (e.g., `How do you feel about the movie`) instead of simple yes-no questions (e.g., `Do you like the movie`), which open the bot up to a not particularly useful mono-syllabic answer.
+Bots engage users when users feel engaged enough to text into the bot, but users do not like the question `why?` following a yes/no question which should have been avoided in the first place.
+The golden rule here is that user engagement is everything.

 ### Use Proper Juji Built-in Dialog